lukso-network/docs/docs/learn/universal-receiver/accept-reject-assets.md

 5. Select the **`CustomUniversalReceiverDelegate`** in the dropdown list of contracts and click on the **deploy** button.

-You will have to confirm the transaction and wait until the transaction has been validated on the network.
+6. You will have to confirm the transaction and wait until the transaction has been validated on the network.

-6. Once the contract deployed, copy and save the contract address.
+7. Once the contract deployed, copy and save the contract address.
 This address will be used in the next section.

 ![Deploy and Copy the address in Remix](/img/guides/lsp1/remix-deploy-copy-address.jpeg)

-### 2 - Set the URD's address on the 🆙
+You have successfully deployed your **CustomUniversalReceiverDelegate** contract on LUKSO Testnet! 🙌🏻

-After deploying the contract, we need to set its address under the **[LSP1-UniversalReceiverDelegate Data Key](../../standards/generic-standards/lsp1-universal-receiver.md#extension)** inside the UP's storage.

-We will do that via a custom script using web3.js or ether.js.
+We now need to set its address under the **[LSP1-UniversalReceiverDelegate Data Key](../../standards/generic-standards/lsp1-universal-receiver.md#extension)** inside the UP's storage.
+We will do that **via a custom script in step 2** using web3.js or ether.js.

-### 2.1 - Install dependencies
+### 2 - Install dependencies for script

 Make sure you have the following dependencies installed before beginning this tutorial: